 Our Team in Ethiopia

-Resident and Humanitarian Coordinator
+UN Resident and Humanitarian Coordinator ad interim and UNICEF Country Representative

 Mrs Abibatou Wane-Fall